(Re)in Summary

 • Insurers across all corners of the world are exploring new initiatives to engage the next generation of industry talents.

-Speaking at the East Asian Insurance Congress (EAIC) in Hong Kong on 25 September, Franz Hahn, CEO of Hong Kong-headquartered Peak Re, warned of the potential for a “big hole” in the insurance industry as many baby boomers retire, adding that addressing workforce shortage and attracting new talent is becoming critical for the sector.
+Speaking at the East Asian Insurance Congress (EAIC) in Hong Kong on 25 September, Franz-Josef Hahn, CEO of Hong Kong-headquartered Peak Re, warned of the potential for a “big hole” in the insurance industry as many baby boomers retire, adding that addressing workforce shortage and attracting new talent is becoming critical for the sector.

 Hahn explained insurers rely heavily on experienced employees with specialised technical skills and deep institutional knowledge.
 However, the upcoming retirement of this generation risks draining expertise from companies.